MaddyGuthridge/COMP3891/File Systems/file allocation/log-structured allocation.md

 To prevent data loss if we lose the map, we write the map to two places, so that there is always at least one version that is reliable.

 ## Issues
-- Read operations are **❄️ FREEZINGLY SLOW ❄️** if files are all over the place
 - Need to reclaim space, which requires a cleaner
 	- Use a "reach-ability" analysis to find deleted nodes
 - You can then go and fill the data: